fr0ntl04d/conftest/README.md

 This command will send whatever is in the current editor to the page.
 1. Edit the imported content in VS Code
 2. Run `Confluence Test Suite: Export Code to Confluence`
-3. Choose to update the original page or create a new one
+3. Choose to update the last imported page, create a new one, or update a different page.
-4. View the updated page in your browser
+4. The updated page should open in a new browser tab.

 ![CDATA Bracket where the Macro Contents are edited](image.png)